patricklam/plam.new-webpage/content/post/20201002-september.md

 ## Teaching

-Definitely ECE459 Rustification took a bunch of time.
+Definitely <a href="https://www.github.com/jzarnett/ece459">ECE459</a> <a href="https://github.com/jzarnett/ece459/blob/master/RustConversion.md">Rustification</a> took a bunch of time.
 Content and infrastructure.
 Figured out some GitHub Actions as well.
 I should make a GitHub action for this site.

 # Travels